alexandre-spieser/mongodb-generic-repository/README.md

 The above code will generate a collection named `myPartitionKey-myPartitionedDocuments`.

-Please refer to the IntegrationTests project for more usage examples.
+Please refer to the IntegrationTests (NET45) and CoreIntegrationTests (netstandard2.0) projects for more usage examples.

 ## Author
 **Alexandre Spieser**